 Anatomy of the Spinning Hook Kick

 I been asked for a long time to do anatomy of various kicks.
-Most precisely it is the kinesiology of the kicks.
+Most precisely it is the kinesiology of the kicking.

 Today is Spinning Hook Kick or Reverse Hook Kick.
 This kick relies on the rotation force of the body.
 There are many variations to this kick and while kinesiology would be almost the same, the biomechanics would be different.